A Fast Globally Linearly Convergent Algorithm for the Computation of Wasserstein Barycenters: Abstract

 \section{Abstract}

 We consider the problem of computing a Wasserstein barycenter for a set of discrete probability distributions with finite supports, which finds many applications in areas such as statistics, machine learning and image processing.
-When the support points of the barycenter are pre-specified, this problem can be modeled as a linear program (LP) whose problem size can be extremely large.
+When the support points of the barycenter are pre-specified, this problem can be modeled as a linear programming (LP) problem whose size can be extremely large.
 To handle this large-scale LP, we analyse the structure of its dual problem, which is conceivably more tractable and can be reformulated as a well-structured convex problem with 3 kinds of block variables and a coupling linear equality constraint.
 We then adapt a symmetric Gauss-Seidel based alternating direction method of multipliers (sGS-ADMM) to solve the resulting dual problem and establish its global convergence and global linear convergence rate.
 As a critical component for efficient computation, we also show how all the subproblems involved can be solved exactly and efficiently.
-This makes our method suitable for computing a Wasserstein barycenter on a large dataset, without introducing an entropy regularization term as is commonly practiced.
+This makes our method suitable for computing a Wasserstein barycenter on a large-scale data set, without introducing an entropy regularization term as is commonly practiced.
 In addition, our sGS-ADMM can be used as a subroutine in an alternating minimization method to compute a barycenter when its support points are not pre-specified.
-Numerical results on synthetic datasets and image datasets demonstrate that our method is highly competitive for solving large-scale problems, in comparison to two existing representative methods and the commercial software Gurobi.
+Numerical results on synthetic data sets and image data sets demonstrate that our method is highly competitive for solving large-scale Wasserstein barycenter problems, in comparison to two existing representative methods and the commercial software Gurobi.